I have something to tell you, and I’m giving fair warning that you won’t like it.

 Only the future knows if I’ll ever rid myself of a chunk of stubborn belly fat that has promised to always be mine.
 I can’t blame stevia for everything, right?

 Now am I telling you to never use artificial sweeteners in your diet?
 Nope, nope, nope.

-The truth is, I’m so excited about the results I’ve had with removing all artificial sweeteners from my diet that I wanted to share with anyone else who questions stevia.
+The truth is, I’m so excited about the results I’ve had with removing all artificial sweeteners from my diet that I wanted to share with anyone else who questions does stevia cause weight gain.